o3de/o3de.org/content/docs/user-guide/gems/reference/aws/aws-gamelift/session-management/cpp-api.md

 ### Destroy Session (Passively)

-As the default behavior, when the last player leaves the game session, GameLift destroys the game session.
+As the default behavior, when the last player leaves the game session, the Multiplayer Gem starts terminating the game session automatically.

 ## Server Side